jscianna/Decentland-Directory/docs/w3gram.md

 Each tribus will represent a <a href="https://community.xyz">CommunityXYZ</a> community.
 Therefore, beside W3G token, each tribus will have its own token that can be used to tip and reward their own members.

  **Tribus membership is tradable: *buy to join , sell to leave* **

+ <b>Tribus Structure</b>

+ Tribus structure will be similar to Merkle Patricia Trie or "Merkle Root" in Ethereum blockchain.

+keywoards:

+- Entry trie: Tribus
+- sub-node: post in a Tribus
+- reply: post's reply(ies)